I moved my hang gliding history pages to a new web site: History of hang gliding. This page will be deleted eventually.

 When it ceased trading in 1997 Skyhook Sailwings was Britain’s longest established hang glider manufacturer.
 Yet it had always been a part time business.
-(Len was by that time managing director of a small specialist engineering firm.)
+Len was by that time managing director of the specialist engineering firm, Franston.

 By 2001, Len had retired, but he remained active in a sailing club and looked after their web site.
 “I can say that I’ve had a very full and interesting working life,” he concludes.
 “And all because of my hobbies.”

 Len died at home in Oldham at age 93 in February 2020 after a long illness.

 A last line, copied from Len’s web site: